-Need some Tools for Change?
-Here are some helpful marriage counseling tips I use myself in order to reduce any tension that might lead to migraine.
+Need to make some changes?
+Here are some helpful marriage counseling tips I use myself and with my clients in order to learn new ways to respond and deal with conflict.
+It can also help reduce any tension or anxiety that might lead to yet another migraine attack.

 It's hard not to get angry sometimes with yet another migraine approaching and when others just don't understand.

 According to Steve and Shaaron Biddulph, authors of The Making of Love conflict is essential for intimacy.

 They explain that healthy fighting, not name calling, threatening, hitting or hurting, but healthy fighting looks like "the rapid, often noisy, expulsion of feelings and information about a difference of opinion.
 It is the opposite of calm."

 And I'm sorry to tell you that most fights get repeated over and over again.

 Fighting "is an essential step in rebuilding closeness that has been drowned by apathy."

 [ap-uh-thee] is the absence, restraint, repression or suppression of passion, emotion, or excitement; the lack of interest in or concern for things that others find moving or exciting; coolness, indifference, ardor, fervor, unfeeling.

 Marriage Counseling Tip #1: There are fair rules to fight by, so create some.

 How do couples get stuck in their angry patterns?
 Yes, your parents and grandparents are actually responsible for some of this “emotionality” as Murray Bowen calls it, or patterns of dealing with issues.